lmangall/push_swap/README.md

 ```

+## Print list function => used for debugging

-## The print_list function takes a pointer to the head of a linked list (head) as its input and prints the contents of the list.
+The print_list function takes a pointer to the head of a linked list (head) as its input and prints the contents of the list.

 ```c
 void	print_list(const t_list *head)
 {